Officer Involved Shooting

 DETAILS OF INCIDENT:

-On Sunday, February 23, 2020, at approximately 5:39 P.M., the Berks County District Attorney’s Office as well as the Berks County Detective’s Office, were notified that a uniformed on-duty Reading Police Officer was involved in a shooting.
+On March 30th, 2022, the Berks County District Attorney’s Detectives were notified that a uniformed Brecknock Township Police Officer was involved in a shooting.

-As in every criminal case, the fact that an arrest has occurred or a complaint has been filed is merely an accusation, and the defendant Robert Leonard Taylor Jr., is presumed innocent until and unless proven guilty.
+As in every criminal case, the fact that an arrest occurred or a complaint has been filed is merely an accusation, and the defendant Robert R. Eckert, is presumed innocent until and unless proven guilty.